SumitAhir/ChatX/README.md

 # ChatX

-Simple Chat application for Desktop user made by using JavaFX.
+Simple Chat application for Desktop user's made by using JavaFX.